-Allergies are the most common of younger bichon frise skin problems, but middle-aged and older bichons may develop warts and tumors.
-For some mild skin problems, such as dryness, you can use a home remedy such as coconut oil or a similar product for massage, but most skin issues require veterinary attention.
+When it comes to skin problems, most dogs go through some sort of issue during their lifetime.
+Skin allergies are the most common skin issue in young bichon frises.
+Middle-age and older bichon frise dogs may develop warts and tumors.
+For some of the more mild skin problems with your bichon, such as skin dryness, you can use a home remedy for treatment, like coconut oil or a similar product, but most skin issues require veterinary attention.

-Bichons are prone to allergies, and in canines allergic reactions generally manifest themselves in the skin.
-Common canine allergens -- such as fleas, certain foods, molds and other environmental triggers -- can cause your bichon to scratch, chew himself and lose hair.
 This trauma often results in skin infections.
-While a monthly topical or oral flea preventive can control flea allergies, food and other allergens require extensive testing and treatment by your vet.
+While a monthly topical or oral flea preventive can control flea allergies, food and other allergies require extensive testing and treatment by your veterinarian.

 Sebaceous cysts are common in the bichon frise breed.
 These cysts contain sebum, an oily material created by the sebaceous glands.
 The cysts develop around the sebaceous glands near hair follicles.
 If your bichon frise scratches or bites at the cyst, a secondary infection could occur.

 Do not squeeze a sebaceous cyst to try to expel the sebum.
 Your veterinarian must surgically remove this growth and will prescribe antibiotics for a related infection.